arch1t3ct/collective.js/README.md

 ## More information

-Article about the inner workings and concepts coming soon.
+Article about the inner workings and concepts can be found on my [blog/portfolio](http://a.ndri.us/blog/collective-js-increase-your-node-js-application-performance-even-more).

 ## License